afarhan/ubitxv6/README.md

 * firmware: Contains the Arduino Nano radio firmware code
 * tools: Contains the userland daemon and (ubitx_controller) and command line tool for radio control (ubitx_client).

+The older hardware revision using a discrete protection board logic is present in:

+* firmware-with_protection_board

 ## Compile And Install

 To compile the projects, run "make" for compiling the userland, and "make